mespsar/newsLetter-subscription/README.md

 # newsLetter-subscription
-newsletter or any other form of letter,
+Subscription web application that uses mailchimp and node.js.

-subscription website using mailmonk.
+Written in javascript ,html and CSS.

-Can be deployed using heroku
+Can be deployed using heroku I have deployed it at the link given below:

-I have deployed it at the link given below https://safe-eyrie-22384.herokuapp.com/
+https://safe-eyrie-22384.herokuapp.com/